 IDEA programs fund research into promising but unproven innovations for highways, transportation safety, and transit.
-The annual Program Announcement provides information about the programs and includes instructions for preparing and submitting proposals and Proposal Submission Forms.
+The annual Program Announcement provides information about the programs and includes instructions for preparing and submitting proposals, Proposal Submission Forms, NCHRP IDEA Contract Template, Rail Safety IDEA Contract Template and Transit IDEA Contract Template.
 Annual progress reports that describe current and completed projects are published for each program.
 The programs are described below.

 Active IDEA Programs Receiving Proposals

 The following three IDEA programs are active and receiving proposals:

 - The NCHRP Highway IDEA program reviews proposals for funding twice a year.
 The deadlines for submitting proposals to these review cycles are March 1 and September 1 every year.

 - The Transit IDEA program reviews proposals for funding twice a year.
 The deadlines for submitting proposals to these review cycles are May 1st and November 1st.

 - Rail Safety IDEA proposals for the next cycle are due September 15, 2017.

 Note the current focus of the Rail Safety IDEA Program is only on innovative ways to improve railroad safety or performance.